baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 ```
+!!!
+Warning "Path Lengths - Windows MAX_PATH limitation = 256 characters"

+    Due to the layout of the results folders, the saved labelmaps and markup lines can have path lengths that are quite long.
+	If the file path exceeds Windows limitation, the annotation cannot be saved.
+In order to avoid the user encountering an error
+	where the file is not saved, a validation function estimates the path lengths for each image
+	in the quiz XML and will not let the quiz begin if this estimate exceeds a set threshold.

+	If this validation fails, the administrator will have to reduce the length of various items (PageID, Page Descriptor, Image ID, Username) and/or
+	move the ImageQuizzer module closer to the root of the hard drive.

+	TempWrite folders are created in the ../(PgGroup1_PageID_PageDescriptor) subfolder when saving the contour labelmap files.
+	When the path length gets closer to the 256 limit, these TempWrite folders are not deleted after the labelmap
+	file is saved.
+They are empty and the administrator can ignore them during post-analysis of the quiz.

 #### Contour capture

 Creating a contour will add a LabelMapPath element as a child of the Image element to the results file